 I have never, on the field of battle, sent you where I was unwilling to go myself; nor would I now advise you to a course which I felt myself unwilling to pursue.
-You have been good soldiers, you can be good citizens.
+You have been good soldiers; you can be good citizens.

 — General Forrest’s farewell address to his troops, Gainesville, Alabama, May 9, 1865

-Born to a poor Scots-Irish family in Chapel Hill, Tennessee on July 13, 1821, Forrest was the first of twelve children.
-His father died when he was 17 and the ambitious young man soon pulled his family out of poverty, becoming a business and plantation owner, as well as a slave trader in Mississippi.
+Born to a poor Scots-Irish family in Chapel Hill, Tennessee, on July 13, 1821, Forrest was the first of twelve children.
+His father died when he was 17, and the ambitious young man soon pulled his family out of poverty, becoming a business and plantation owner and a slave trader in Mississippi.
 By the time the Civil War broke out in 1861, he had become one of the wealthiest men in the South.

 In the raid, he showed his brilliance, leading thousands of Union soldiers in west Tennessee on a “wild goose chase” to try to locate his fast-moving forces.
 Never staying in one place long enough to be attacked, Forrest led his troops in raids as far north as the banks of the Ohio River in southwest Kentucky.
 He returned to his base in Mississippi with more men than he had started with.
 By then, all were fully armed with captured Union weapons.
 As a result, Union General Ulysses S. Grant was forced to revise and delay the strategy of his Vicksburg Campaign.
 A friend of General Grant’s was quoted as saying of Forrest, “He was the only Confederate cavalryman of whom ant stood in much dread.”

-Forrest served with the main army at the Battle of Chickamauga, Georgia in September, 1863 and took hundreds of Union prisoners.
+Forrest served with the main army at the Battle of Chickamauga, Georgia, in September 1863 and took hundreds of Union prisoners.
 Like several others under Bragg’s command, he urged an immediate follow-up attack to recapture Chattanooga, which had fallen a few weeks before.
-When Bragg failed to do so, the two got into a confrontation and Bragg reassigned him to an independent command in Mississippi.
+When Bragg failed to do so, the two got into a confrontation, and Bragg reassigned him to an independent command in Mississippi.

-In October, 1877, he died from complications of diabetes and was buried at Elmwood Cemetery in Memphis.
-In 1904 his remains were moved to Forrest Park, a Memphis city park.
+In October 1877, he died from complications of diabetes and was buried at Elmwood Cemetery in Memphis.
+In 1904, his remains were moved to Forrest Park, a Memphis city park.